angular/angular/CONTRIBUTING.md

 * **changelog**: used for updating the release notes in CHANGELOG.md
 * **docs-infra**: used for docs-app (angular.io) related changes within the /aio directory of the repo
+* **dev-infra**: used for dev-infra related changes within the directories /scripts, /tools and /dev-infra
 * **ngcc**: used for changes to the [Angular Compatibility Compiler](./packages/compiler-cli/ngcc/README.md)
 * **ve**: used for changes specific to ViewEngine (legacy compiler/renderer).
 * none/empty string: useful for `style`, `test` and `refactor` changes that are done across all